Everest Base Camp Helicopter Tour

 • Get the opportunity to land at Kala Patthar, Hotel Everest View, or even Everest Base Camp.

-• Get the chance to experience the most safe and comfortable Everest region via a helicopter.
+• Get the chance to experience the safest and comfortable Everest region via a helicopter.

 • Visit different types of places such as Kala Patthar, Hotel Everest View, Lukla, etc, from where you can click some amazing photos.